 When finished click on the link ‘Explore all emails’ to examine the returned restults

 This search ‘context’ remains in force for all subsequent filter operations.
 It can be further refined with any of the many other filters available.

 To exit this context and start a new search click on ‘Exit’ as indicated in the image above.

-Full text search in the General Audit Tool happens without email extraction.
+Full text search in the GAT Labs happens without email extraction.
 This means your data never leaves your domain, the search is passed in for Google to complete.
 Only the metadata of emails with potential hits are passed back out.
 This is by far the most secure method of third party testing for PCI compliance, and means credit card details or other confidential information is not passed out to the third party and thus avoids lengthening the chain of vulnerability.

 This method is also suitable for abusive language, bullying language or any other context searches.